 • Named PE Kit (PE Wednesdays)

-There is no formal homework in Foundation Stage but we would encourage you to read with your child daily.
+There is no formal homework in Reception but we would encourage you to read with your child daily.
 This need not be their own reading book but sharing and discussing a lovely story or non-fiction book.
+We also encourage you to practise counting, working out 1 more and 1 less and beginning to work out simple addition sums using objects.
+Your child will be given letter-sound fans, phonics sound mats and 'tricky words' to take home which will match their development stage.

 HOW CAN I SUPPORT MY CHILD?